Steven-Grevera/ENC4265/manual.md

 ## Light Source Items
 ![image](https://github.com/user-attachments/assets/fe28a4e6-b23b-448b-9912-6407fee34bfe)
-*Figure 29: Image showing the in game UI along with the inventory open and expanded and the Light Source inventory slots circled in red.
+*Figure 29: Image showing the in-game UI along with the inventory open and expanded and the Light Source inventory slots circled in red.
 Image Taken By: Steven Grevera*

 Light Source items are various items that provide light source in an area but may also have other effects.
 In Shadow Corridor 2, you always start with an infinite basic light source in the “Lighter”, which is obtained at the start of the game and exists no matter what.
 It cannot be replaced.